-Your boat should be stored under cover if possible.
+- Your boat should be stored under cover if possible.
 If covered storage isn't available, a temporary winter cover is recommended.
 A proper winter cover should keep weather off the boat, but still provide adequate ventilation.
 Wrapping a boat up in a tight plastic cover can do more damage than good.
-Dampness and lack of air circulation provide ideal conditions for fungi that cause mildew and dry rot.

-2. If storing on a trailer:

-- Now is a good time to repack wheel bearings.
-Your local auto service center can help you. - Block the trailer wheels off the ground to avoid tire deterioration. - Loosen stern tie downs to avoid stress on hull. - 3.
-Refer to your engine manual for storage instructions. - Remove the marine battery from the boat.
-Fill the cells to proper level and store in a warm place.
+Dampness and lack of air circulation provide ideal conditions for fungi that cause mildew and dry rot. - If you are storing your boat on its trailer: - Now is a good time to repack the trailer's wheel bearings.
+Your local auto service center can help you. - Block the trailer wheels off the ground to avoid tire deterioration. - Loosen the stern tie-downs to avoid stress on the hulf. - 3.
+Refer to your engine manual for engine storage instructions. - Remove the marine battery from the boat.
+Fill the cells to the proper level and store your battery in a warm place.
 A fully charged battery will survive storage better. - 5.
 Fuel tanks should be filled so there is little air space, thereby minimizing condensation. - Thoroughly clean your boat.
 If possible, remove cushions, mattresses, towels, and other items that can hold moisture and cause mildew.
-Such items left on board should be positioned for maximum air circulation-stand mattresses and cushions on edge. - 7.
-Clean hardware and coat with rust inhibitor. - 8.
-Lubricate steering mechanism and throttle control.
+Such items left on board should be positioned for maximum air circulation.
+It helps to stand mattresses and cushions on edge. - Clean all deck hardware; then coat the hardware with rust inhibitor. - 8.
+Lubricate the steering mechanism and throttle control linkage.

 We hope these preventive measures will help make getting ready again in the spring easier.
-Should you have any questions, your Bayliner dealer is eager to provide assistance.
+Should you have any questions, your Cobra dealer is eager to provide assistance.